 Graduate Student Writing Groups

-The KU Writing Center is offering writing group sessions for graduate students this summer.
+The KU Writing Center is offering writing group sessions for graduate students this fall.
 They are all "accountability" groups.
 In accountability groups members set writing goals at the beginning of each meeting and use then the entire time to write.
 Each group is led by a trained writing group facilitator who is available for individual writing consultations as needed.
 Groups meet for 2-hour periods and include up to 12 members for online groups, and up to eight members for in-person groups.

 All writing group participants must have in-progress writing projects to bring to meetings.
 Groups are open to all graduate students but tend to work best for more advanced students (third year and above) because they often have more long-term writing projects such as dissertations, journal articles, and theses.